bobye/iMeshDeform/README.md

 iMeshDeform
 ===========
-Variational Subspace For Deformable Surface and Solid
+Variational Subspace For Deformable Surfaces and Solids (submitted)

 Contributors: Jianbo Ye and Zhixin Yan